tc39/notes/meetings/2019-06/june-5.md

 DE: Not meant to be competing proposal.
 Working together.

-LBR: I think we would have a better discussion if this had been proposed right before the modules proposal.
+LEO: I think we would have a better discussion if this had been proposed right before the modules proposal.

 DE: We proposed that.